By Allison Parrish. Part of Computational Approaches to Narrative.

 … where Text of link

-is the text that the link should display,
+is the text that the link should

-PassageName
+display, PassageName

-is the passage the link should go to, $variable
+is the passage the link should go to,

-the variable you want to set, and value
+is the name of the variable you want to set, and

-is the value you want to set the
+is the value you want to set the variable to.

 Using setter links, we can make a version of the Personality Quiz Twine to just two passages.